infinitymdm/.dev/content/blog/papers/charlib/operation.md

 This might also look like a lot of code for a small task, but consider that there are no other scripts hiding in the background: all the details are right here.
 Technically this code doesn't even *do* anything on its own - it just describes the cell library and simulation details.
-But if you pull up a terminal and run `charlib run /path/to/config`, charlib will ingest this configuration file and automatically characterize the cell.
+But if you pull up a terminal and run `charlib run /path/to/this/config/file`, CharLib will ingest this configuration file and automatically characterize the cell.

 That's not to say that CharLib perfectly automates everything, of course.
 You still have to write